 CEO & Founder

-Matteo Bergamini is the CEO and Founder of youth news network, Shout Out UK.
-A graduate in Politics & History from Brunel University London.
-Matteo started working on his company while at university, securing a variety of projects since; from the Channel 4 Youth Leaders’ Debate to the creation of a Political Literacy Course which he now takes to schools across the UK.
-An avid promoter of Political Literacy amongst young people, he has won a number of awards for his entrepreneurship and work in political education.
+Matteo Bergamini is the Founder and CEO of the youth network Shout Out UK, a company he set up at 22.
+The network has grown rapidly, securing a variety of projects, from the high-profile Channel 4 Youth Leaders’ Debate to the creation of a Political and Media Literacy Course for schools across the UK.
+A dedicated promoter of Political Literacy amongst young people, Matteo has won a number of awards for his entrepreneurship and work in political education.
+He has a BA in Politics & History, as well as a Graduate Diploma in Law.

 Diana Aganey, to use the words of someone older and wiser, is a “poet, philosopher and journalist”.
 Having finished her studies at St Andrews University, she now prefers to dedicate her time to writing while exploring herself and the world around her.

 Katrina Fairhurst a masters student in human rights at Goldsmiths University.
 Recently spent 4 Years in the Netherlands completing an international and European law.
-Since moving to London I have thrown myself into the political side of life, although i am always looking for a more hands on way to help make a positive impact in the world.
-I Started working for shout out uk in 2015 due to loving the range of articles and voices being represented and gave since found a passion for working as their social media officer.
+Since moving to London I have thrown myself into the political side of life, although Iam always looking for a morehands-onn way to help make a positive impact in the world.
+I Started working for Shout Out UK in 2015 due to loving the range of articles and voices being represented and gave since found a passion for working as their social media officer.
 One day would love to contribute to the articles but right now is just happy promoting all the great voices of Shout Out UK.

 “In time of deceit, telling the truth is a revolutionary act” – George Orwell.